Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Introduction

 \section{Introduction}

-Binary quantum hypothesis testing, or more simply quantum state discrimination, is one of the most fundamental problems in quantum information that underlies both the theory of quantum information processing~\cite{hayashi_2016,khatri_2020} as well as many of its practical applications.
-Its performance is often studied in terms of asymptotic error exponents: given an increasing number of copies of the quantum states to be discriminated, how fast can we make the discrimination error probability go to zero?~\cite{hiai_1991,ogawa_2000,ogawa_2004} Many bounds exist that impose restrictions on the achievable discrimination power.
+Binary quantum hypothesis testing, or more simply quantum state discrimination, is one of the most fundamental problems in quantum information that underlies both the theory of quantum information processing as well as many of its applications.
+Beyond direct technological applications such as quantum sensing and metrology~\cite{helstrom_1969,lloyd_2008,giovannetti_2006}, the precise understanding of hypothesis testing is key to quantifying the performance and reliability of quantum communication~\cite{hayashi_2003,hayashi_2016,wang_2012,leung_2015,anshu_2019-1,cheng_2023-1,khatri_2020}, and it precisely characterises the rates of quantum thermodynamic work extraction~\cite{brandao_2013,horodecki_2013,yungerhalpern_2016} or optimal schemes for the distillation of resources such as quantum entanglement~\cite{vedral_1998,brandao_2010-1,liu_2019,regula_2020,lami_2024-1}.

+The performance of quantum hypothesis testing is typically studied in terms of asymptotic error exponents: given an increasing number of copies of the quantum state to be discriminated, how fast can we make the discrimination error probability go to zero?~\cite{hiai_1991,ogawa_2000,ogawa_2004} Many bounds exist that impose restrictions on the achievable discrimination power.
 Two prominent and frequently employed examples of such bounds are the quantum Hoeffding bound~\cite{audenaert_2007,nussbaum_2009,hayashi_2007,nagaoka_2006,audenaert_2008}, which says that there is an inherent trade-off between the errors in asymmetric hypothesis testing, and the quantum Chernoff bound~\cite{audenaert_2007,nussbaum_2009}, which limits the asymptotic errors achievable in symmetric hypothesis testing.
 These bounds are often considered to constitute the ultimate restrictions on the performance of hypothesis testing~\cite{hayashi_2016,khatri_2020}.